 Just in case you need a little help deciding, here’s a handy little flowchart…

 OK, so that was an obvious set up, of course we’re going to suggest running a competition because we’ve seen the amazing results they can achieve and how much fun they are along the way!
-Only you can decide if a competition is right for your business and if you’ve got the motivation and the rewards outweigh the benefits, why not check out our resources to help you plan your competition?
+Only you can decide if a competition is right for your business and if you’ve got the motivation and the rewards outweigh the benefits.

-If you still have questions about whether or not you should run a competition – feel free to post them in the comment below and we’ll answer every question!
+If you still have questions about whether or not you should run a competition – book in a totally free, totally sale-pitch-less 15 minute strategy session with our team of giveaway gurus?